 Jason Criss Howk, has spent over 30 years in the national security arena in defense, diplomacy, and intelligence roles.
-He educates, writes, and speaks about Afghanistan, Interfaith issues, Islam, and other foreign policy and national security topics.
+He educates, writes, speaks, paints, and sings about Afghanistan, veteran wellbeing, interfaith issues, Islam, and other foreign policy and national security topics.

 To contact Jason about video appearances or speaking engagements you can email him at: wjtaNC at gmail.com